svee4/RequiredStaticMembers/readme.md

 - Solution: Replace the `abstract` modifier with `virtual`.
 - Problem: Deriving classes are no longer required to implement the member.
 The interface must provide an implementation, likely one that throws an exception at runtime.
-- Solution: Use `[AbstractAttribute]` to enforce all deriving classes to implement the static member, making accidental calls to the default implementation impossible.
+- Solution: Use `[RequiredAttribute]` to enforce all deriving classes to implement the static member, making accidental calls to the default implementation impossible.

 ## How do i use it?

 1. Install the package from [Nuget](https://www.nuget.org/packages/Svee4.RequiredStaticMembers/)
-2. Give a static interface member the attribute `Svee4.RequiredStaticMembers.AbstractAttribute`
+2. Give a static interface member the attribute `Svee4.RequiredStaticMembers.RequiredAttribute`
 3. All done!
 A deriving type that does not implement the given member will cause an error

 ## I have an issue or I want to participate in development